codershona/project_event_management_system/README.md

 ```
   http://127.0.0.1:8000/socialize/
 ```
- * To create Static site we need to add its base UI.
+ * To create Static site we need to add its bases styles UI.

 ⌨️  Key Django Template Language Features & Tags

+  *

 ⌨️  Adding a Detail Page